DavidDerhy/api-docs/source/includes/_basic_data.md

 remote_nick           | Community nickname of the transaction's sender | String remote_subject        | Subject of the transaction | String

-###Sepa Credit Transfer
+###SEPA Credit Transfer
 Details of the `sepa_credit_transfer` object contain extensive information about the transaction's initiator or receiver.
-We differentiate between the incoming `sepa_payin` and outgoing `payout` sepa transactions.
+We differentiate between the incoming `sepa_payin` and outgoing `payout` SEPA transactions.

 ####sepa_payin or payout